megacare-dev/mega-care-connect/readme.md

 The pipeline performs the following steps automatically:

 Builds the Docker image based on the Dockerfile.
-Pushes the new image to Google Artifact Registry, tagged with the unique commit SHA.
+Pushes the new image to Google Artifact Registry (asia-southeast1-docker.pkg.dev/mega-care-dev/mega-care-connect-repo).
 Deploys the new image revision to the mega-care-connect-service on Google Cloud Run in the asia-southeast1 (Singapore) region.
-This README was generated on June 15, 2025.
+License
+This project is licensed under the MIT License.